 While VR as entertainment is still a significant part of the VR experience, VR gaming has been the forefront within the past few years.
 With the blossoming of eSports, universities have already begun to develop eSports teams, some of which include full-ride scholarships to their eSports athletes.
 New Era Technology has seen this firsthand at Harrisburg University of Science and Technology as New Era was the integrator of choice for developing a design solution for their new eSports practice space.

-The use of virtual reality is continuously evolving and expanding.
+Virtual reality examples and use cases continue to evolve and expand.
 New Era Technology utilizes Virtual Reality by working with designers to provide VR/AR 3D renderings to showcase how technology can fit within a space for projects.
 The use of VR during the early stages of a project allows the end-user to provide real-time feedback, serving as a substantial benefit for both time and cost.